-In March 2016, the FASB issued ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), which intends to simplify several aspects of accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, an option to recognize gross stock compensation expense with actual forfeitures recognized as they occur, as well as certain classifications on the statement of cash flows.
-This amendment is effective for the Company in the fiscal year beginning October 1, 2017, but early adoption is permissible.
-The Company is currently evaluating the potential impact that ASU 2016-09 may have on its financial position and results of operations.
+In May 2017, the FASB issued ASU No. 2017-09, Compensation-Stock Compensation (Topic 718) ("ASU 2017-09") which provides updated guidance about changes to the terms or conditions of a share-based payment award that require companies to apply modification accounting under Topic 718.
+This amendment is effective for the Company in the fiscal year beginning October 1, 2018, but early adoption is permissible.
+The Company is currently evaluating the potential impact that ASU 2017-09 may have on its financial position and results of operations.

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses ("ASU 2016-13") that introduces a new methodology for accounting for credit losses on financial instruments, including available-for-sale debt securities.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses ("ASU 2016-13"), which introduces a new methodology for accounting for credit losses on financial instruments, including available-for-sale debt securities.
 The guidance establishes a new "expected loss model" that requires entities to estimate current expected credit losses on financial instruments by using all practical and relevant information.
 Any expected credit losses are to be reflected as allowances rather than reductions in the amortized cost of available-for-sale debt securities.
-Early adoption is permitted for annual periods beginning after December 15, 2018, and interim periods therein.
+This amendment is effective for the Company in the fiscal year beginning October 1, 2020.
 The Company is currently evaluating the potential impact that ASU 2016-13 may have on its financial position and results of operations.